coecms/cms-wiki/Wiki/starting/starting-leaving.md

 The decision to keep or delete model outputs must be weighed against the cost, in money and time, of reproducing your work.
 On the other hand, data storage can also be expensive as model outputs are usually large, and useless if not done properly.
 Discuss this matter with your supervisor, and possibly other collaborators, as the answer might vary depending on how likely someone else might find this data useful.
-As model output includes raw output, restart files and post-processed output, they should all be treated differently. usually if keeping raw output this is stored on tape, it is a bit harder to retrieve but tape is less expensive than other storage.
+As model output includes raw output, restart files, and post-processed output, they should all be treated differently.
+Usually retained raw output is stored on tape even though it is a bit harder to retrieve, because tape is less expensive than other storage alternatives.
 Only some of the restart files are kept (if any).
-Ideally, post-processed should be published if it has been used for publication or if it's going to be shared with others.
+Ideally, post-processed output should be published if it has been used for publications or if it's going to be shared with others.

 **Output of lengthy processing**